dotnetcore/Home/README.md

 - **[EasyCaching](https://github.com/dotnetcore/EasyCaching)**, an open source caching library that contains basic usage and some advanced usages of caching which can help us to handle caching more easier.
 - **[FreeSql](https://github.com/dotnetcore/FreeSql)**, is the ORM in .NET Core, .NET Framework and Xamarin.
 It supports MySQL, PostgreSQL, SqlServer, Oracle, Sqlite, Odbc, 达梦, And MsAccess.
 - **[HttpReports](https://github.com/dotnetcore/HttpReports)**, a lightweight APM system based on .NET Core, can be used to quickly build an integrated site of statistics, analysis, charts, monitoring, and distributed tracking in the .NET Core environment.
 HttpReports applies to ASP.NET Core MVC/WebAPI, is simple to get started and suitable for use in microservice architecture.
+- **[KoobooJson](https://github.com/kooboo/Json)** *(external)*, smaller and faster C# JSON serialization tool (construction based on expression tree)
 - **[Magicodes Exporter and Importer](https://github.com/dotnetcore/Magicodes.IE)**, a common import and export library for Excel, Word, PDF and HTML.
+- **[NCC Collection extensions](https://github.com/dotnetcore/Collections)**, Utilities and extensions for Collections includes Collections.Paginable and so on...
+- **[NCC Compile Environment](https://github.com/dotnetcore/Compile.Environment)**, When using the Roslyn library for dynamic compilation, you can introduce the library to provide a dynamic compilation environment.
 - **[Natasha](https://github.com/dotnetcore/Natasha)**, simplify IL operations, optimize the IL programming flow, and write dynamic caches that provide high performance.
 - **[OSharp](https://github.com/dotnetcore/OSharp)**, is a rapid development framework based on .NET Core with the latest .NET Core SDK LTS version (currently .NET Core 3.1).
 The OSharp framework highly automates  the following modules of ASP.NET Core: configuration, dependency injection, Logging, caching, entity framework, MVC / WebAPI, identity authentication, permission authorization, etc. OSharp also standardizes a set of business implementation code and operation processes, making the .NET Core framework easier to apply to the development of actual projects.
 - **[SmartCode](https://github.com/dotnetcore/SmartCode)**, an excellent open source code generator (of cause not only a generates code).
 It's based on execution flow, supports ETL mode, highly flexible and scalable, also supports custom templates and multiple template styles, and multiple databases.